Icenium/bond-content/layout-and-navigation-nativescript/lesson-1.md

 ### Step 4.
 Create table layout

-To achieve table layout you use use the GridLayout.
+To achieve table layout you use the GridLayout.
 The GridLayout arranges its children in multi-row and multi-column layouts.
 You use the **rows** and **columns** attributes to set the number of rows and columns.

 **Setting size for rows and columns**